Social Security: The “Third Rail” No More

 Social Security’s growing burden…

-As the population ages and growing ranks of Baby Boomers retire, Social Security outlays face an upward trajectory.
+As the population ages and expanding ranks of Baby Boomers retire, Social Security outlays face an upward trajectory.

 Social Security outlays totaled more than $1 trillion in 2019 (estimated), for about 5% of GDP.
-The CBO predicts an increase in Social Security outlays of up to $1.8 trillion in 2029, which would amount to roughly 6% of projected GDP (see chart).
+The CBO predicts an increase in Social Security outlays of up to $1.8 trillion in 2029, which would amount to roughly 6% of projected gross domestic product (see chart).

 There’s a school of thought that deficits were deliberately created by politicians who want to use budgetary shortfalls as an excuse to slash popular social programs.
 But motives are beside the point.
 Social Security is under siege.
 Period.